How to turn company expertise into a recognizable body of thought

 A strong point of view should influence:

-and the ideas the company chooses not to pursue.
+- the ideas the company chooses to leave outside its territory

 This is why developing a position can become difficult to articulate internally.